sola-st/PyTy/README.md

 We also include the dataset we collected, named PyTyDefects.
 The full dataset in JSON format is available in the folder: ./src/Input.
 Each JSON file represents a commit containing one or more type error fixed after applying our delta debugging technique to isolate the fixes.
 This dataset can be reused for other studies and approaches.

 ## Setup
-- Hardware: To run the script in "FAST MODE", a normal computer suffices.
+- Hardware: To run the script in "FAST MODE", a normal computer is enough.
 For "SLOW MODE", we used (and recommend) a server with 250 GB RAM, 48 Intel Xeon CPU cores with 2.2Ghz and an NVIDIA Telta V100 GPU.
 - Software:
   - Ubuntu OS
   - Docker ([installation instructions](https://docs.docker.com/engine/install/ubuntu/))